“A man that flies from his fear may find that he has only taken a shortcut to meet it.” ~J.R.R. Tolkien

 Employing and then practicing strategies is the ultimate anti-fragile approach.

 Want to further your nutritional education and #moderation365 approach?
-The 4-Week Food Obsession Boot Camp is open now through Friday January 22nd ONLY!
+The 4-Week Food Obsession Boot Camp is now OPEN.
 Grab your spot with hundreds of other women who are courageous enough to try a new way, and kick the all-or-nothing approach for good.
 Details and enrollment HERE.

 Some tweetables for you: